mionova/100DaysOfCode-Challenge/README.md

 ### Day 9 of 100

-**Date**: June 1st, 2021
+**Date**: June 1, 2021

 **Today's JavaScript Progress**: I made some progress on a little project: A Random Quote Generator

-For this project, I'm creating an app that displays random famous quotes each time a button is clicked.
-All quotes have a source but some also display a citation and year.
+I'm creating an app that displays famous random quotes each time a button is clicked for this project.
+All quotes have a source, but some also show a citation and year.

 [View Work In Progress](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-009)
 &nbsp;

 ### Day 10 of 100

-**Date**: June 2nd, 2021
+**Date**: June 2, 2021

 **Today's JavaScript Progress**: I finalized my Random Quote Generator

-Currently, the app displays random famous quotes each time a button is clicked and works as expected!
+Currently, the app displays famous random quotes each time a button is clicked and works as expected!
 I might try adding some bells and whistles over the next couple of days.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-010)
 &nbsp;

 ### Day 11 of 100

-**Date**: June 3rd, 2021
+**Date**: June 3, 2021

 **Today's JavaScript Progress**: Refactored a bit and added the following features to the Random Quote Generator: